phats02/vleague_clone/README.md

-# A Vleauge Clone Project by @phats-dev, @nthanhnhan-dev
+# A Vleauge Clone Project
 ## Introduction
 The Project of Introduction of Software.